 When you join one of our trips, we want you to have peace of mind.
 In response to COVID-19, we’ve:

 Join us for behind-the-scenes perspectives and special access to stunning sights and hidden wonders in this Mediterranean capital city.
 During a week of new and unusual experiences, you’ll be intrigued, entranced, and surprised at every step.
-Wandering though Barcelona’s historic streets and cobblestone squares, we’ll discover marvelous locations such as a Baroque anatomical amphitheater, a former Masonic Temple, and a subterranean bomb shelter.
-In addition, our explorations of history, culture, and spectacle will take place during one of the most exciting times in the year: Carnival.
-We’ll celebrate this festive season with shows inspired by Barcelona's golden age of classical music and cabaret, and don our best outfits for a private Carnival Gala inside a Belle Époque atelier.
+Wandering through Barcelona’s historic streets and cobblestone squares, we’ll discover marvelous locations such as a Baroque anatomical amphitheater, a former Masonic Temple, and a subterranean bomb shelter.
+We’ll celebrate this festive season with shows inspired by Barcelona's golden age of classical music and cabaret, and don our best outfits for a private Carnival-inspired Gala inside a Belle Époque atelier.
 Whether it will be your first time in Barcelona or your fifth, this adventure is an extraordinary opportunity to fully immerse yourself in one of the most diverse and breathtaking cities in Europe.

 The cost of this trip is $3,475, based on double occupancy.